DevExpress-Examples/maui-data-grid/CS/DataGridExample/Readme.md

 Create a new .NET MAUI solution in Visual Studio 22 Preview.
 Refer to the following Microsoft documentation for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI](https://docs.microsoft.com/en-gb/dotnet/maui/).

-Register [your personal NuGet feed](https://nuget.devexpress.com/) as a package source in Visual Studio, if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).
+Register [your personal NuGet feed](https://nuget.devexpress.com/) as a package source in Visual Studio if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).

 Install the **DevExpress.Maui.DataGrid** package from your NuGet feed.